Takashiidobe/notes/src/programming-languages/elixir/monotonic-time.md

 ---
-title: monotonic-time
+title: Monotonic Time
 ---

-Time

 # Monotonic Time

-- Use Erlang\'s monotonic_time for timing, since it isn\'t affected by
+- Use Erlang\'s `monotonic_time` for timing, since it isn\'t affected by
   OS clock changes.

 > `System.monotonic_time/1` Returns the current monotonic time in the